 - Leaders Executive Office Chair

-There was no waffling, however, about the 3 stand-out winners for the Best Ergonomic Office Chairs for Back Pain.
-As a company, Michigan-based Herman Miller, Inc. cornered the market on both best overall ergonomic chair (Sayl Chair) and the most customizable ergonomic chair (Aeron Chair).
-And for those of you looking for a deal, the KADIRYA High Back Mesh Office Chair will not let you down.
+There was no waffling, however, about the three stand-out winners for the Best Ergonomic Office Chairs for Back Pain.
+As a company, Michigan-based Herman Miller, Inc. cornered the market on both best overall ergonomic chair, the Sayl Chair, and the most customizable ergonomic chair, the Aeron Chair.
+And for those of you looking for a deal, the KADIRYA High Back Mesh Office Chair won’t let you down.

-When it comes down to it, you will be the best judge of what ergonomic chair works best for your back.
-In the long run, this purchase will save you a ton of money and, most importantly, save you from a backache!
+When it comes down to it, you are the best judge of which ergonomic chair is best for your back.
+In the long run, this purchase will save you a ton of money and, most importantly, save you from a backache.

 An ergonomic office setup goes beyond just an office chair.
-We have a few more back-saving products to consider:
+We have a few more back-saving products for you to consider:

 - Lumbar Support Pillow ($25): Need a little extra support?
-This lower-back lumbar support pillow is chiropractor approved.
-It is expertly constructed out of orthopedic memory foam and breathable mesh, and it comes with adjustable straps to fit any chair.
+This lumbar support pillow is chiropractor-approved.
+It is expertly constructed out of orthopedic memory foam and breathable mesh, and comes with adjustable straps to fit any chair.

-- Vertical Ergonomic Mouse ($20): Innovatively shaped in a vertical (rather than flat) wave, this computer mouse takes the pressure off your wrist joint, saving you from carpal tunnel.
-The mouse is wireless, and can be quickly charged up with a USB port.
+- Vertical Ergonomic Mouse ($20): Innovatively shaped in a vertical (rather than flat) wave, this computer mouse takes the pressure off your wrist, saving you from carpal tunnel.
+The mouse is wireless and can be quickly charged up with a USB port.

-- 321 Strong Foam Roller ($22): Take a 5-minute break out of your work day and use this foam roller to smooth out any jumbled or cramped muscles.
+- 321 Strong Foam Roller ($22): Take a five-minute break out of your workday and use this foam roller to smooth out any jumbled or cramped muscles.
 Foam rollers are proven to reach soft muscle tissue in a targeted and efficient manner.

 - Varidesk Pro Plus 30 Standing Desk ($325): Want the best of both worlds?
 The Varidesk Pro Plus gives you the option to sit or stand.
-When the 2 PM sleepies hit, you can raise the 2-tiered desk upwards and stretch out your back.
+When the 2 p.m. sleepies hit, you can raise the two-tiered desk upwards and stretch out your back.